Oracle Logging Analytics

 New: Use this button to start a new search query.

-Export: Use this button to export the result of the current search query in a file of the
+Export: Use this button to export the result of the current search query in a

 Run: Use this button to run the query which is currently in the Search field.